cloudera/cybersec/flink-cyber/parser-chains-flink/README.md

 }
 ```

 This configuration requires a header line containing `version=1.0` to be present in the file.
+The requiredHeader must match exactly.
+It is whitespace and case sensitive.
 If the required header is missing, an error message is published to the error topic.

 You can combine required headers with either method: